...please read this blog entry by my friend Jon.

 We must realize that even with a terrible health care system and a crumbling economy, there are people in the world who are suffering far worse fates.

-: In case you forgot what Lebron's magical 3-point buzzer-beater looked like during this past playoffs against the Magic...too bad the Cavs choked harder than P.J.
+Video of the Day: In case you forgot what Lebron's magical 3-point buzzer-beater looked like during this past playoffs against the Magic...too bad the Cavs choked harder than P.J.
 Carlesimo versus Latrell Sprewell.

 Monday, June 22, 2009